Avoiding Injuries While Enjoying Summer Activities

 Preventing and Treating Injuries

 If you have sustained an injury in the past, you may have heard of RICE – Rest, Ice, Compression, and Elevation.
 Athletes have been using this for decades to treat sprains and other injuries, but too much can be a bad thing.
-According to current sport researchers, icing too much can impair the inflammatory response, which is body’s way of healing the problem.
+According to current sport researchers, icing too much can impair the inflammatory response, which is the body’s way of healing the problem.
 It’s OK to apply ice for up to 10 minutes, but make sure to take a 20-minute break before re-applying.
-Athletes shoulder stop icing after six hours and visit a doctor if the pain persists – and if pain lasts for more than 48 hours, you should seek professional medical attention.
+Athletes should stop icing after six hours and visit a doctor if the pain persists – and if the pain lasts for more than 48 hours, you should seek professional medical attention.

 To avoid injuries from occurring, make sure that you are using the correct footwear.
 One of the most effective ways to prevent injury is to wear the proper shoes, so make sure you’re playing the sport a specific shoe is meant for and on the surface it’s meant for.
 It’s also important to look for shoes that are supportive, especially if you have flat feet or pronate when you walk.
 The typical athletic shoe is only build to last 350 to 500 miles, so make sure to change your footwear to properly support and cushion your feet.

 One of the easiest ways to prevent injuries from occurring is to be mindful of what you’re doing and how your body feels.
 For runners, being mindful of where and how you run can be just as important as proper footwear.
 If you always run in the road in the same direction, you’re always landing with one foot higher than the other foot.
 This can create an imbalance in your body, as well as predisposing you to tendonitis.
 An easy fix is to vary your training ground, choosing to run on trails or grassy areas instead of hitting the pavement each time.